+, the respective messages are sent over the As soon as the objects are detected in the live stream object detection socket, captured in and printed to the standard output.

+perClass Mira Stage

-As soon as the objects are detected in the live stream V, the respective messages are sent over the perClass Stage perClass Stage is a linear lab-scanning kit tightly integrated with perClass Mira.
-It supports a range of linescan and snapshot spectral cameras through easy-to-exchange mounts.
+perClass Mira Stage is a linear lab-scanning kit tightly integrated with perClass Mira.
+It supports a range of line-scan and snapshot spectral cameras through easy-to-exchange mounts.